Israeli occupation of the Sinai Peninsula: Israeli settlements

 Israeli settlements in the Sinai Peninsula were split into two regions: one along the Mediterranean coast, and another along the Gulf of Aqaba.
 Israel had plans to expand the settlement of Yamit into a city of up to 200,000 residents.
 The actual population of Yamit never exceeded 3,000.
-The settlements in the Yamit region were demolished by Israel prior to the withdrawal, but the settlements on the gulf: Ofira (Sharm El Sheikh), Di Zahav (Dahab), and Neviot (Nuweiba) remained intact, and were further developed by Egypt after the withdrawal.
+The settlements in the Yamit region were demolished by Israel prior to the withdrawal, but the settlements on the Gulf: Ofira (Sharm El Sheikh), Di Zahav (Dahab), and Neviot (Nuweiba) remained intact, and were further developed by Egypt after the withdrawal.

+The settlements in the Yamit region included Yamit, Avshalom, Netiv HaAsara, Holit, Dikla, Pri'el, Sufa, and Talmei Yosef.
+The settlements along the Gulf of Aqaba included Di Zahav, Neviot, Ofira, and Aviya-Sonesta Beach Hotel.